kjsmith218cb/ChuckNorrisJokeBank/README.md

 ```swift
 class SingleJokeViewController: UIViewController, RandomJokeManagerDelegate {
 ```
-4. Set RandomJokeManagerDelegate to .self
+4. Set RandomJokeManagerDelegate to .self in 'viewDidLoad'
 5. Call the function to retrieve a random joke from the API (fetchRandomJoke)
-6. Display the data returned to the UILabel on screen
+6. Display the data returned to the UILabel on screen if valid data was returned from the function created in the RandomJokeManagerDelegate Protocol

 #### CONTROLLER: JokeListViewController.swift
 1. Edit the appearance of your IBOutlets to match your design [refer to Co-op Bank App research]